Updated March 1

 Is it safe to travel to Franklin/Williamson County?

-The state of Tennessee is currently in a declared state of emergency and there are restrictions on the size of events and other types of entertainment venues, but travelers can visit safely by adhering to local and state recommendations.
-Visit Franklin urges all travelers to adhere to the local recommendations to wear a mask for the well being and safety of everyone, and area hotels, restaurants, shops, and attractions have committed to the guidance in the Tennessee Pledge to provide a safe, socially distanced environment.
+That is a personal decision based on your individual comfort level.
+The state of Tennessee is currently in a declared state of emergency and locally the use of masks or face coverings while in public and maintaining social distance is highly encouraged.
+The state has adopted a set of safety recommendations called The Tennessee Pledge that area businesses are following.
+Visit Franklin expects all travelers to adhere to the local requirements to wear a mask for the well being and safety of everyone, and area hotels, restaurants, shops, and attractions have committed to the guidance in the Tennessee Pledge to provide a safe, socially distanced environment.

 Do I have to wear a mask?

 It is not mandated by local officials that you were a maks in public areas of Franklin and all communities of Williamson County.
 However, it is highly encouraged that a mask be worn when in public spaces and proper social distance can not be maintained.
 This includes inside area shops and restaurants with the exception of when you are actively eating or drinking.
 Individual businesses and attractions may require masks for entry into their establishment.

 Do the confirmed cases in Tennessee include Williamson County?